wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 Wazuh symbols installation
 --------------------------

 Debug symbol files will allow the interpretation in a human-readeable way of core dumps.
-Will be installed in ``<INSTALLDIR>/.symbols`` directory by default.
+They will be installed in ``<INSTALLDIR>/.symbols`` directory by default.

 .. tabs::